 Steve VanPeursem, director of packaged systems, Daikin Applied, agreed, stating, “Daikin Applied products with the variable-speed supply fan option already meet the requirements for 2018.

 “Daikin recognizes the benefit of part-load energy performance,” continued VanPeursem.
 “We welcome this change from the DOE, as the majority of the mechanical cooling operating hours take place at less than 50 percent cooling capacity, and we are focused on part-load performance and the energy savings it can produce.”

 Darren Sheehan, director of light commercial products, Daikin North America LLC, said, “One of the items required for getting ready for 2018 is preparing for the DOE’s change of the performance metric from EER to IEER, which will require education to customers on that change and what that is going to mean.
 From a technology standpoint, different types of indoor supply fans and variable capacity compression could come into play.”

-Not only does this affect manufacturers, but it affects their customers, as manufacturers now have to explain to them that an increase in cost, or reason for redesign, is not a choice of theirs, but due to the DOE’s new regulations.
+This affects manufacturers as well as their customers, as they now have to explain to them that an increase in cost or reason for redesign is not a choice of theirs, but due to the DOE’s new regulations.

 It can be difficult for manufacturers to completely revamp their units to meet the new efficiency levels, though many are working hard to ensure they do so in time.

 “The biggest impact is on the manufacturers who have to ensure that all of their products meet the minimum efficiency levels,” said Michael Deru, engineering manager, National Renewable Energy Laboratory (NREL).
 “The next biggest impact will be on utilities, because they have to adjust their programs and savings calculations.
 It gets harder for them to develop new efficiency programs and show savings when the minimum efficiency bar keeps getting higher.”